-Wished it were possible to show you guys what I saw upon being wheeled into the Cryoablation room, before it was night-night time for Leslie, but, the room set up, the CT machine with all the massive amounts of gadgetry and medical staff- was pretty impressive.
+Wished it were possible to show you guys what I saw upon being wheeled into the Cryoablation room, before it was night-night time for Leslie.
+But, the room set up, the CT machine with all the massive amounts of gadgetry and medical staff- was pretty impressive.
 Did a drop link that somewhat shows part of what the procedure room looks like, but doesn’t really do it justice as far as showing what all components are involved.
-Who knows, might have to have another Cryo procedure at some point in my life – and I will be much better prepared, I’ll try and get an “in the moment” picture.
+Who knows, might have to have another Cryo procedure at some point in my life – and I will be much better prepared.
+I’ll try and get an “in the moment” picture.

 An hour and a half, and one frozen Pudendal nerve later – I was positively freezing in recovery.
-I hadn’t opened my eyes yet to even know if I was in recovery.
+I hadn’t opened my eyes yet to know if I was even in recovery.
 I was just shivering, somewhat hearing voices.
 I felt like I was half way dreaming.
 I barely opened my eyes, seeing dimmer lights than what I previously remembered seeing in the procedure room.
-Slightly confused where I was, trying to get my wits about me, I opened and closed my eyes a few more times and saw various and assorted beds, next to mine.
+Slightly confused where I was, and trying to get my wits about me, I opened and closed my eyes a few more times and saw various and assorted beds, next to mine.
 Many different nurses, beeping machines, and then my recovery nurse, by my bed.
-Immediately upon my being awake, she asked me how I was, and I muttered, “I’m cold and hungry.”
+Immediately upon my being awake, she asked me how I was, and all I could quietly mutter was, “I’m cold and hungry.”
 She quickly returned with three heated blankets, and piled them all on top of me.
 The weight and the warmth felt so good.
-She asked what juice I wanted to drink, and came right back with cranberry juice on ice, despite me still shivering, it tasted so good.
+She asked what juice I wanted to drink, and came right back with cranberry juice on ice.
+Despite me still shivering, it tasted so good.
 Had a couple bites of graham cracker, but, made more headway with that cranberry juice than anything.
 The sweet beverage with the tart twang finished waking up my senses, just about every sense but the pain.
 That would come later.

 They wheeled me back to the room I initially started in, and there sat Dell, waiting for me.
 I was still pretty darn cold, my guess was it was just a side effect from the Cryo.
 Dell kind of pulled my covers up around my neck, nestling me in more than I already was.
 He would gently lower my cranberry juice down to my mouth, so I could easily sip.
 They didn’t keep us for too long after recovery, maybe an hour or so.
 During that time, we did get to see Dr. Prologo before being discharged.
 He said he was able to successfully freeze the Pudendal nerve, and by default, about eight nerve tumors were frozen in the process.
 We were told that it takes about ten days for the tumors to die, and then of course, around six weeks for nerve regeneration.